Shell wins India tax case

-MUMBAI (Reuters) - The Bombay High Court on Tuesday ruled in favor of the Indian unit of Royal Dutch Shell Plc in a multi-million dollar tax dispute, the latest verdict against the tax department that has been vigorously pursing claims against foreign firms in India.
+MUMBAI, Nov 18 (Reuters) - The Bombay High Court on Tuesday ruled in favour of the Indian unit of Royal Dutch Shell Plc in a multi-million dollar tax dispute, the latest verdict against the tax department that has been vigorously pursing claims against foreign firms in India.

-In the Shell case, the tax office alleged in February last year that the company’s Indian unit under-priced shares transferred to the parent by about $2.5 billion (1.59 billion pounds), demanding tax on the interest the Anglo-Dutch oil company would have earned.
+In the Shell case, the tax office alleged in February last year that the company’s Indian unit under-priced shares transferred to the parent by about $2.5 billion, demanding tax on the interest the Anglo-Dutch oil company would have earned.

 It did not disclose the value of the claim.